-- 16. Reporting into the ACEG are several national director groups and the national ambulance diversity forum (NADF).
-These comprise directors (or representatives in the case of the NADF) from English and devolved ambulance services from the respective directorate area, for example, finance and medical.
-The purpose of the groups is twofold: firstly, to provide individuals with an opportunity for networking and best practice sharing and; secondly, to progress pieces of work required by AACE to deliver against strategic priorities or in their specific discipline area, as agreed by the ACEG on behalf of respective trusts. - 17.
-A number of sub-groups report into the national director groups.
+16. Reporting into the ACEG are several national director groups and the national ambulance diversity and inclusion forum (NADIF).
+These comprise directors (or representatives in the case of the NADIF) from English and devolved ambulance services from the respective directorate area, for example, finance and medical.
+The purpose of the groups is twofold: firstly, to provide individuals with an opportunity for networking and best practice sharing and; secondly, to progress pieces of work required by AACE to deliver against strategic priorities or in their specific discipline area, as agreed by the ACEG on behalf of respective trusts.

+- 17. A number of sub-groups report into the national director groups.
 The respective national director group is responsible for ongoing review of its sub-groups' continuation; if a group is no longer adding value or deemed useful, it should no longer continue to meet/operate.
-Sub-group priorities and work plans should be informed by the AACE's strategic priorities in accordance and alignment with the work plan of the respective national director group.
+Sub-group priorities and work plans should be informed by the AACE's strategic priorities in accordance and alignment with the work plan of the respective national director group. - 18.
+AACE is a members' organisation constructed as a private company limited by guarantee and regulated by the Companies Act 2006.
+The AACE Board exists to manage the organisation in accordance with those regulations.